ccqpein/supervisor-rs/README.md

 `ipv6` field only used when there is **no** `listener_addr` given, or `supervisor-rs` server side will ignore `ipv6`.
 If there is no `listener_addr` given, and `ipv6` is true, `supervisor-rs` will start with listen ipv6 address `::`.

+### SSH-agent tunnel feature ###

+Defaultly, `supervisor-rs-server` listens `0.0.0.0` that means all servers those can reach `supervisor-rs-server`'s host can send command to `supervisor-rs-server`.
+Then we have [key-pair](#use-key-pairs-authenticate-clients) feature for encrypting/authorization of client's identity.

+If we are in inter-network, listen `0.0.0.0` or specific ip addresses doesn't that matter.
+Firewall and router table can do the job for us.
+Beside, [key-pair](#use-key-pairs-authenticate-clients) can make sure only some people can send `supervisor-rs-server`.

+However. if we deploy in some cloud services, our server open to the weird world.
+We may don't trust outside, and still want to ssh login host server and do our jobs.
+This is the reason that why this feature come.

+**How to**

+**Server Side:**

+Don't need any additional configs for turn on this feature.
+For me, I just change `listener_addr` from `0.0.0.0` to `127.0.0.1` for making sure all outside computer cannot talk to `supervisor-rs-server`.

+Also, make sure `supervisor-rs-client` in your server's PATH.
+If you install `supervisor-rs` by `cargo install supervisor-rs`, I guess you already have it.

+**Client Side:**

+Assume our `supervisor-rs-server` hosted on `192.168.3.3`.
+And we can ssh login that server with `ssh -i ~/.ssh/key user@192.168.3.3`

+Then:

+1. Tell ssh in your computer that `192.168.3.3` use key `~/.ssh/key` (by change `~/.ssh/config`).
+So you can ssh login without give which key you need to use, like `ssh user@192.168.3.3`
+2. `ssh-add ~/.ssh/key` for adding key in ssh-agent.

+After these, you can run `supervisor-rs-client check on ssh://user@192.168.3.3`.
+Every usages are same, you just need to change host (ip address) field to `ssh://{username}@{hostip}`.

 ### What if accident happens ###

 * if supervisor-rs be killed by `kill`, children won't stop, they will be taken by system.